The ocean has long provided humans with a bounty of food. However, a new type of untapped resource is now lapping at our feet: tidal energy.

 - Tidal Barrage: Tidal barrages are the most efficient way of harnessing tidal energy.
-They require the construction of a dam-like structure that forces water at high speeds through a bottle neck where a turbine is at.
+They require the construction of a dam-like structure that forces water at high speeds through a bottleneck that contains turbines.
 The higher speeds of water mean more kinetic energy, which in turn means more power.
 In many ways, this is like a hydroelectric dam system.

-- Tidal Fences: Tidal fences are similar in design to that of tidal turbines but with one major difference: a different rotor.
-These systems use a turnstile-like design which spins with the direction of the water.
+- Tidal Fences: Tidal fences are similar in design to tidal turbines but with one major difference: a different rotor.
+These systems use a turnstile-like design that spins in the direction of the water.
 People have proposed several variations of this design but the most popular is a spinning cylinder shape that stands vertically.

-This type of design is currently being tested and isn’t officially in commercial use quite yet.
+This type of design is currently being tested and isn’t officially in commercial use.
 The system utilizes a floating barge that has turbines on its underside.

 This promising technology could make tidal energy farms possible in locations all over the world.